-About Master Tan
+About Grand Master Tan

-In 1981, Master Tan became a full-time Instructor and started his own training centre which is currently still running on every Monday and Thursday.
-Master Tan founded Vision Taekwon-Do Center Malaysia in 1993.
+In 1981, Grand Master Tan became a full-time Instructor and started his own training centre which is currently still running on every Monday and Thursday.
+Grand Master Tan founded Vision Taekwon-Do Center Malaysia in 1993.
 He has since and is still producing students who have won in many championships locally as well as globally.

-Master Tan has had an unquestionable commitment to Taekwon-Do and has a lifelong legacy of contributions as testament to his commitment.
-Even from his humble beginnings Senior Master Tan has exemplified the requisite Taekwon- Do attribute of possessing an extraordinary indomitable spirit which has been on full display in every tournament in which he has participated.
+Grand Master Tan has had an unquestionable commitment to Taekwon-Do and has a lifelong legacy of contributions as testament to his commitment.
+Even from his humble beginnings Grand Master Tan has exemplified the requisite Taekwon- Do attribute of possessing an extraordinary indomitable spirit which has been on full display in every tournament in which he has participated.
 He has won a long list of medals and earned every promotion with determination, competence, patience, and unwavering commitment to ITF TaeKwon-Do.